- Administration and staff

 HEAL 6104: Facilitating Learning in Clinical Environments

-My program of pedagogical research focuses on the need for transformation within the nursing discipline to develop intentional, impactful, and informed interventions that assist students and faculty with overcoming adversity to survive and thrive in the profession.
-My research is grounded in my expertise as an educator and underpinned by theories from nursing, education and social sciences as well as my passion for vulnerable students.
-Nursing is constantly evolving due to advances in health science, changing patient demographics and economic pressures.
-Well-prepared nurses who represent the patients they serve are needed to address and improve patient care outcomes and advance the profession.
-Therefore, my program of research seeks to develop and test innovations that expand and improve nursing education and create diverse clinicians and leaders within the discipline.
-This work is critically needed and will provide a significant contribution to the field.
+Dr. Young-Brice’s program of pedagogical research focuses on the need for transformation within the nursing discipline to develop intentional, impactful, and informed interventions that assist students and faculty with overcoming adversity to survive and thrive in the profession.
+Her research is grounded in her expertise as an educator and underpinned by theories from nursing, education, and social sciences, as well as her passion for vulnerable students.

 National League for Nursing